-Northern Italy has fantastic beaches, and the capital of all seaside tourism in north Italy is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.
+Alongside its world famous cities, Northern Italy has fantastic beaches.
+And the capital of all seaside tourism in the north is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.

 Located in the Emilia-Romagna region of northern Italy, it’s also within an easy distance from Ravenna, the Republic of San Marino, and Le Marche region.